Money Management: Why You Need an Emergency Fund

 Then track your spending for a month to figure out where you can cut back, and divert that money to your emergency fund.
 If you have direct deposit at work, you can have your employer deposit a portion of your paycheck into a savings account.

-In a pinch you always can use a credit card, right?
+You can always use a credit card in a pinch, right?
 Wrong.

 While in college, a friend gave Cameron a ride home during a school break and his car broke down while we were driving across southwestern Virginia.
 It was a small town with only one mechanic—who didn't take credit cards.
 Her friend used his debit card to empty out his account, but it wasn't enough to cover the bill.
 So he had to leave his hunting bow as collateral until he came back with more cash on his return trip to the university.